bioinfo-pf-curie/smartseq3/docs/output.md

 - **Aligned_NotAssigned** : reads corresponding to one genome location but can't be assigned to a gene.
 - **NotAligned_NotAssigned** : bad quality reads.

-Alignment and assignment are described more in details in the two following parts.
+Alignment and assignment are described in more detail in the two following parts.

 ### Alignment